esamford/Duplicate_Image_Remover/README.md

 are too small to notice, but they do reduce the percentage of similarity between the images so that they are always below 100%, which is why they do not get shown to the user.

+The image in the Pixel Differences tab on the right does not accurately show pixel differences when the program is comparing images of different sizes.
+This is because of the previously mentioned resizing issue, where resizing the image slightly changes the copy the program is comparing.
+This is enough to make the pixels between the two images different from each other, resulting in the moslty-white image the user sees.
+If this happens, just use the image generated on the Subtracted Differences tab instead.

 # Requirements
 ...